 Updating modules with npm

-npm install in a clean project directory everything works nicely.
-The package.json file is evaluated and satisfying versions are installed for each dependency.
+npm install on a fresh checkout without existing node_modules, everything works nicely.
+The package.json file is evaluated, and satisfying versions are installed for each dependency.
 Things change when you already have

 node_modules populated.
 Running

-npm install will not re-check if there's even newer version available than you already have installed.
+npm install will not re-check if there's an even newer version available than you already have installed.

 There is a dedicated command